ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 - **Jump-to** — the reference takes the human to the exact point in the conversational continuum it names, with an immediate, effortless way back.
-Used when the referenced matter genuinely needs its original context restored, not just its headline.
+Used when the referenced matter genuinely needs its original context restored, not just its headline — including, as Section 5.4 specifies, when what is being restored is not one prior turn but an aggregate view across many.

 Neither behavior is a departure from "one interface."
 Both remain inside the same continuum Section 3 specifies — the first without ever leaving the